Alexander-Html/Simple-programation/README.md

 # Simple-programation
+Simple programation using:
+- html
+- css
-Simple programation using html, css and a little bit of js
+- and a little bit of js